TY - JOUR

 Y1 - 2024/10/22

-N2 - OBJECTIVES: The objective of this review was to scrutinise the impact of urban green spaces on heat-related morbidity and mortality.
-DESIGN: This systematic review was meticulously carried out following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses guidelines DATA SOURCES: A comprehensive search was conducted across PubMed, Scopus and Google Scholar including studies from January 2000 to December 2022.
-ELIGIBILITY CRITERIA: Studies that examined the influence of urban green spaces on heat-related morbidity and mortality, including randomised controlled trials, observational and modelling studies, were included.
-DATA EXTRACTION AND SYNTHESIS: A total of 3301 publications were initially identified, out of which 12 studies met the inclusion criteria and were selected for analysis.
+N2 - Objectives The objective of this review was to scrutinise the impact of urban green spaces on heat-related morbidity and mortality.
+Design This systematic review was meticulously carried out following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses guidelines Data sources A comprehensive search was conducted across PubMed, Scopus and Google Scholar including studies from January 2000 to December 2022.
+Eligibility criteria Studies that examined the influence of urban green spaces on heat-related morbidity and mortality, including randomised controlled trials, observational and modelling studies, were included.
+Data extraction and synthesis A total of 3301 publications were initially identified, out of which 12 studies met the inclusion criteria and were selected for analysis.
 The selected studies were predominantly from high-income and upper-middle-income nations (95%).
-RESULTS: The research points towards a pattern where regions abundant in green spaces report lower rates of heat-related morbidity and mortality in contrast to those with sparse greenery.
+Results The research points towards a pattern where regions abundant in green spaces report lower rates of heat-related morbidity and mortality in contrast to those with sparse greenery.
 Additionally, urban vegetation appears to exert a positive influence on mental health and well-being, potentially aiding in offsetting the adverse health repercussions of high temperatures.
-CONCLUSION: Urban green spaces play a vital role in mitigating heat-related health risks, offering a potential strategy for urban planning to address climate change and enhance public health.
-Additional research is required to thoroughly comprehend the magnitude of urban greenery's impact on heat-related morbidity and mortality, as well as its interplay with other variables, including air pollution, socioeconomic status, among others.
+Conclusion Urban green spaces play a vital role in mitigating heat-related health risks, offering a potential strategy for urban planning to address climate change and enhance public health.
+Additional research is required to thoroughly comprehend the magnitude of urban greenery’s impact on heat-related morbidity and mortality, as well as its interplay with other variables, including air pollution, socioeconomic status, among others.

-AB - OBJECTIVES: The objective of this review was to scrutinise the impact of urban green spaces on heat-related morbidity and mortality.
-DESIGN: This systematic review was meticulously carried out following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses guidelines DATA SOURCES: A comprehensive search was conducted across PubMed, Scopus and Google Scholar including studies from January 2000 to December 2022.
-ELIGIBILITY CRITERIA: Studies that examined the influence of urban green spaces on heat-related morbidity and mortality, including randomised controlled trials, observational and modelling studies, were included.
-DATA EXTRACTION AND SYNTHESIS: A total of 3301 publications were initially identified, out of which 12 studies met the inclusion criteria and were selected for analysis.
+AB - Objectives The objective of this review was to scrutinise the impact of urban green spaces on heat-related morbidity and mortality.
+Design This systematic review was meticulously carried out following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses guidelines Data sources A comprehensive search was conducted across PubMed, Scopus and Google Scholar including studies from January 2000 to December 2022.
+Eligibility criteria Studies that examined the influence of urban green spaces on heat-related morbidity and mortality, including randomised controlled trials, observational and modelling studies, were included.
+Data extraction and synthesis A total of 3301 publications were initially identified, out of which 12 studies met the inclusion criteria and were selected for analysis.
 The selected studies were predominantly from high-income and upper-middle-income nations (95%).
-RESULTS: The research points towards a pattern where regions abundant in green spaces report lower rates of heat-related morbidity and mortality in contrast to those with sparse greenery.
+Results The research points towards a pattern where regions abundant in green spaces report lower rates of heat-related morbidity and mortality in contrast to those with sparse greenery.
 Additionally, urban vegetation appears to exert a positive influence on mental health and well-being, potentially aiding in offsetting the adverse health repercussions of high temperatures.
-CONCLUSION: Urban green spaces play a vital role in mitigating heat-related health risks, offering a potential strategy for urban planning to address climate change and enhance public health.
-Additional research is required to thoroughly comprehend the magnitude of urban greenery's impact on heat-related morbidity and mortality, as well as its interplay with other variables, including air pollution, socioeconomic status, among others.
+Conclusion Urban green spaces play a vital role in mitigating heat-related health risks, offering a potential strategy for urban planning to address climate change and enhance public health.
+Additional research is required to thoroughly comprehend the magnitude of urban greenery’s impact on heat-related morbidity and mortality, as well as its interplay with other variables, including air pollution, socioeconomic status, among others.

-UR - http://www.scopus.com/inward/record.url?scp=85207204758&partnerID=8YFLogxK
+UR - https://www.scopus.com/pages/publications/85207204758

 U2 - 10.1136/bmjopen-2023-081632